Stephen Darby: Bradford City

-Bolton Wanderers
+Bolton Wanderers and retirement

 On 7 July 2017, Darby signed a two-year contract at Bolton Wanderers, reuniting with former manager Phil Parkinson.

-Retirement

 On 18 September 2018, Darby announced his retirement from professional football at the age of 29 after being diagnosed with motor neurone disease.

 Personal life

-Darby is married to Steph Houghton, captain of Manchester City Women and former captain of England women's national team.
+Darby is married to Steph Houghton, former captain of Manchester City Women and former captain of the England women's national team.
 They married on 21 June 2018.

 Darby set up the Darby Rimmer MND Foundation to fund support for families affected by motor neurone disease, and research a cure.
 In July 2019 two of his former clubs (Liverpool and Bradford City) held a fundraising match.
 His final club, Bolton Wanderers, played a fund-raising match against a team consisting of legendary Bolton players on 12 November 2021 to help raise money for the recovery of the mother of Gethin Jones, a Bolton player, as she had been diagnosed with motor neurone disease; a quarter of the proceeds went to Darby's charity.